 Glossary

-How to segment your audience – 4 types of market segmentation evaluated.
+How to segment your audience – 4 types of market segmentation explained.

 Image of the post author Kadence International